Security: Case Study

 The header is not a suggestion.
 It is the first thing the agent reads before any external data.
 It defines the rules before the data has a chance to try to change them.

-Automated Security Audit
+Automated Security Audits

 1